Skip to content

 Unwip Tips

-• You can resume work on a WIP branch (hug b <wip>), add more commits, then switch back to your target branch and run hug w unwip.
+• You can resume work on a WIP branch (hug b <wip>), add more commits, then switch back to your target branch and run hug w unwip to bring those changes in.

 • After unparking, run hug s to check the status and hug bpush to push the new commit.